sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   Can a route exist without an application associated with it?
     (See “cf routes” and “cf create-route” commands.)
 -   What could be the use case of "cf create-route"?
--   When mapping or unmapping routes, do you have to "restart" or "restage" an application?
+-   When you add a new route to an application using "map-route" command, do you have to "restart" or "restage" an application?
 -   What is "cf" command to delete all routes that are not associated with any apps?